 Emergen-C is a powdered drink mix containing a variety of vitamins and minerals.
-Even though Emergen-C is sold over the counter and is generally safe, side effects such as gastrointestinal problems, gluten reactions, poor drug interactions and allergic reactions could occur.
-For these reasons, it’s important to talk with your doctor about Emergen-C before you start using it for the first time.
+Even though Emergen-C vitamin C packets are sold over the counter and are generally safe, side effects such as gastrointestinal problems, gluten reactions, poor drug interactions and allergic reactions could occur.
+For these reasons, it's important to talk with your doctor about Emergen-C before you start using it for the first time.

 Improved Immune Health

 One of the most notable vitamins in Emergen-C is vitamin C. In general, a high vitamin C intake hasn't been proven to minimize your chances of getting sick, although it could shorten the duration of a cold.
 Each dose of Emergen-C gives you over 1,600 percent of the daily recommendation of vitamin C. Emergen-C even provides one-fourth of your requirement for zinc, a mineral that helps your immune system work at its best.